Use Online Conferencing Tools to Facilitate Interaction

 - [Video] Troubleshooting: https://www.youtube.com/watch?v=r5WVj07y4mU (in Japanese)

-The following table summarizes the characteristics of the four tools introduced so far.
+The following table summarizes the characteristics of the three tools introduced so far.